serenity-is/blog/2022-10-15-switching-to-es-modules.md

 > In javascript it is possible to override almost everything, so EntityDialog could be a class in your project even if it is under Serenity namespace.

 In the ES modules sample, the import from `@serenity-is/corelib` module for `EntityDialog` is clearly specified.
-So build tools like ESBuild (which we'll be using) can know where a class originates from, and when and how they can use `three shaking`, `code splitting` etc. features if desired:
+So build tools like ESBuild (which we'll be using) can know where a class originates from, and when and how they can use `tree shaking`, `code splitting` etc. features if desired:

 https://esbuild.github.io/api/#tree-shaking